wnagrodzki/iOSProgrammingGuidelines/README.md

 > This is to avoid deallocation of weakly referenced object during closure execution.
 > Use `strongSelf` instead of `self` for local variable name until [SR-6156]( https://bugs.swift.org/browse/SR-6156) is fixed.

+### Accessing Singleton

+Do not access singleton instance directly via static method - `Singleton.sharedInstance()`.
+Decouple from it with dependency injection.

+> If a singleton is used directly there is no way to perform unit tests in isolation from it.
+Moreover, it may introduce unexpected shared state between unit tests if they are executed in one run.